Feargh/javascript-age-validator/README.md

 ## User stories:

 * As a user I want to be able to input my age to see if I am eligible for certain benefits
-* As a user I want to use a screen reader
+* As a user I want to be able to use a screen reader
-* As a user I want to be able to tab to elements on screen
+* As a user I need to tab through HTML elements on screen
-* As a low vision user I need the high contrast and bigger text
+* As a low-vision user, I need high contrast and bigger text
 * Easy to use so it's easy to understand for everyone
+* Eligibility Feedback needed:
-* I need to be rejected if ineligible
+    * User needs to be rejected if ineligible (under 18)
-* I need to be accepted if eligible
+    * User needs to be accepted if eligible (over 18)
-* I need to prompted if added the wrong info
+    * User needs to be prompted if added the wrong info
+* User data should be processed securely

 ## Goal: